sammyhenningsson/hal_presenter/README.md

 post.author.name                         # => "bengt"

 ```
-Instances are created by calling `new` on the class registered by `model` without any arguments.
+Instances are created by calling `::new` on the class registered by `::model` without any arguments.
 Then each attribute is set with *`#attribute_name=`* (e.g.
 `post.title = 'hello'`)
 Thus, all models used for deserialization must respond to *`attribute_name=`* for all attributes used in the serializer.
-If the model can't be created without arguments (or if the instance already exit), then the instance can be passed to `from_hal`.
+If the model can't be created without arguments (or if the instance already exit), then the instance can be passed to `::from_hal`.
 ```ruby
 class User
   attr_accessor :name

   def initialize(name)
     @name = name
   end
 end

 class Post
   attr_accessor :title, :author

   def initialize(title, author)
     @title = title
     @author = author
   end
 end

 class UserSerializer
   extend HALPresenter
   model User
   attribute :name
   link :self, '/user'
 end

 class PostSerializer
   extend HALPresenter
   model Post